-Disabling I/O for paths, controllers or array ports
+Disabling I/O for paths, controllers, array ports, or DMP nodes

-Disabling I/O through a path, HBA controller or array port prevents DMP from issuing I/O requests through the specified path, or the paths that are connected to the specified controller or array port.
+Disabling I/O through a path, HBA controller, array port, or DMP node prevents DMP from issuing I/O requests through the specified path, or the paths that are connected to the specified controller, array port, or DMP node.
 The command blocks until all pending I/O requests issued through the paths are completed.